Skip to main content

 We’re continuously improving Dashboard Filters to give you even more control and flexibility:

-• Expanded Filter Types: Support for numeric, date, and reference fields.
+• Expanded Filter Types: For example, added support for free text and date fields.

 • Auto-Config” Wizard: An improved user experience that suggests and helps you apply meaningful filters to your charts automatically.